 What can I do to relieve hayfever at night?

-If you are able to identify what's causing your night-time symptoms, this can be helpful in figuring out what to do about it.
+If you are able to identify what's causing your night-time symptoms, this can be helpful in figuring out what to do about them.
 Consider whether your symptoms are caused by pollen in your home, your evening eating and drinking habits, or perhaps just a high pollen count.

 Lining your nostrils with coconut oil or a natural lip balm, whether you're out and about or in bed, will also help to reduce the amount of pollen you're breathing in.

 In addition, if you're taking one-a-day hayfever tablets, you could adjust the time you take them at.
 If you know when your hayfever symptoms usually peak, try to take your tablet a couple of hours before then.
-Most people take theirs in the morning, but if your symptoms are worst at night you might be better taking them with dinner.
+Most people take theirs in the morning but, if your symptoms are worst at night, you might be better taking them with dinner.

 Try Pollinosan Hayfever Tablets

 Better still, opt for tablets that can be taken twice daily as this will keep you topped up all day and night.
-Our own Pollinosan tablets should be taken three times daily, meaning that the levels of these hayfever-fighting herbs stay constant in your body all day and night.
+Our own Pollinosan tablets should be taken three times daily, meaning that the levels of these hayfever-fighting herbs stay constant in your body, all day and night.

 Keep pollen outside

 Keeping your windows closed at night will help to keep pollen out of the bedroom.
-I know it can be hot during the summer months when pollen is rife so follow our 7 tips to keep cool at night so you don't need to open a window.
+I know it can be hot during the summer months when pollen is rife, so follow our 7 tips to keep cool at night so you don't need to open a window.

 To avoid spreading pollen throughout the house, make sure to take off your outer layers of clothes (such as jackets or jumpers) before heading indoors.
-As soon as you come in, get changed into clean clothes in the bathroom and pop your pollen-laded clothes in the wash or in a plastic bag to wash later.
+As soon as you come in, get changed into clean clothes in the bathroom and pop your pollen-laden clothes in the wash or in a plastic bag to wash later.